DavidOliver/device_categorizr/README.markdown

 		<img src="{$root}/image/1/500/0/{image/@path}/{image/filename}"/>
 	</xsl:otherwise>

-### Allowing visitor the option
+### Allowing visitors the option

 If necessary, you can also provide links with a `view` URL query string parameter that enable visitors to manually choose their desired view.
-For example: `http://example.net/?view=desktop` This will save the desired view type in the Categorizr cookie for subsequent page loads.
+For example: `http://example.net/?view=desktop` This will save the desired view type in the PHP session for subsequent page loads.
 However, if your web site or application serves the same content to and responds in a suitable way to each type of device, this will likely be superfluous and an unnecessary complication for your visitors.

 ## Credit and thanks